alveyofficial/discordbot/README.md

   - **C** — Complaints & Suggestions
   - **S** — Customer Service
   - **P** — Payment
-- Staff can remap those categories with `/modmailmap` using a Discord category picker instead of editing IDs
+- Staff can remap those categories with `/modmailmap` using a Discord category picker
 - Each category maintains its own independent ticket counter
 - 120-second per-user cooldown per category prevents spam
 - Staff messages are forwarded into the ticket channel; student messages are forwarded back to the user's DM
 - Reaction feedback (✅ / ❌) confirms whether forwarding succeeded
 - Closing a ticket triggers a modal to collect a closure reason and posts a full transcript

-### 📢 Tutor Advertisement Management
-- Create rich-embed tutor ads with `/ad create` (select level category, then type subject and optional tutor in the ad form modal)
-- Edit existing ads with `/ad edit <messageId>` (modal pre-filled with current values)
-- Delete and archive ads with `/ad delete <messageId> <reason>`
-- Ads are automatically organised into level-based category channels:
-  - IGCSE Tutors, AS/A Level Tutors, Below IGCSE Tutors, University Tutors, Language Tutors, Test Prep Tutors, Other Tutors
-- "Talk to Tutor" button on each ad opens an enquiry ticket for that ad's tutor and subject

 ### ⭐ Review System
-- Students receive a review prompt with a direct link after a ticket closes
+- Students receive a review prompt after a ticket closes (configurable delay via `/reviewreminder`)
-- Reviews are submitted via a modal (rating + written feedback)
+- Reviews are submitted via a modal (rating 1–5 stars + written feedback)
 - Submitted reviews enter a pending queue for staff approval
-- Staff approve reviews with a button; approved reviews appear in the tutor's profile embed
+- Staff approve, deny, or redact reviews using buttons in the staff chat channel
-- Staff can redact individual reviews if needed
-- Tutor profile embeds show average rating and all approved reviews
+- Approved reviews are stored on the tutor's profile with a running average rating

 ### 👩‍🏫 Tutor Management
 - Add or remove tutors with `/tutor add|remove <user>`